hpc-carpentry/hpc-carpentry.github.io/_posts/2019/09/2019-09-12-carpentries-values-update-and-question-three.md

 ---
 layout: page
 authors: ["Serah Njambi Rono"]
-teaser: "Find out more about The Carpentries values project answer three questions and help us articulate our community values"
+teaser: "Find out more about The Carpentries values project.
+Answer three questions and help us articulate our community values"
 title: "Carpentries Values Project - An Update and Call for Input"
 date: 2019-09-12
 time: "00:00:00"